tmgreen254-star/epidemiology-outbreak-analysis/README.md

 # epidemiology-outbreak-analysis
 This project analyzes real-world infectious disease outbreak data using Python to explore trends in case growth, mortality, and epidemic progression.
-The goal is to demonstrate how epidemiological time series data can be cleaned, analyzed and visualized to support public health insghts.
+The goal is to demonstrate how epidemiological time series data can be cleaned, analyzed and visualized to support public health insights.
 ## Project Goals
 - Load and clean real outbreak data
 - Analyze case and death trends over time